jhipster/jhipster-ide/README.md

 ## Features

-- JHipster IDE with an JDL editor and shell integration to call JHipster generator directly from the IDE and everything you would expect from a modern IDE editor (syntax coloring, validations, formatting, refactoring, find references etc.)
+- JHipster IDE with an JDL editor and shell integration to call JHipster generator directly from the IDE and everything you would expect from a modern IDE editor (syntax coloring, validations, formatting, refactoring, find references etc.).
-- Xdocker - to manage docker images and containers in JHipster IDE
+- Xdocker - to manage docker images and containers in JHipster IDE.
-- UML Diagramm of the JDL model
+- UML Diagramm of the JDL model.

 ## Installation Prerequisites
 - [See JHipster installation page ](http://www.jhipster.tech/installation/)